Skip to content

 What is the Abrahamic covenant?

 The Abrahamic covenant is God's promise to Abraham recorded in Genesis 12, 15, and 17.
 God promised Abraham three things: innumerable posterity, a promised land (Canaan), and that through his seed all families of the earth would be blessed.
-Christians believe this covenant finds fulfillment in Christ and that baptized believers become heirs to its promises through faith (Galatians 3:29).
+Christians believe this covenant finds fulfillment in Christ and that believers become heirs to its promises through faith in Christ (Galatians 3:29).

 What is the sequence of covenants in the Bible?